lakiboy/blog/source/_posts/2018-09-10-hello-world.md

 ## Contribute

 As you probably noticed by now, I'm not a native English speaker.
-If you spot some typo, weird word order or just some nonsense, feel free to make a [pull request](https://github.com/lakiboy/blog/fork) and help me to improve [this article](https://github.com/lakiboy/blog/blob/master/source/_posts/2018-09-10-hello-world.md).
+If you spot a typo, weird word order or just some nonsense, feel free to make a [pull request](https://github.com/lakiboy/blog/fork) and help me to improve [this article](https://github.com/lakiboy/blog/blob/master/source/_posts/2018-09-10-hello-world.md).